kaustubhk24/blog.kaustubh.codes/_posts/2020-10-24-how-to-install-lamp-stack-on-digitalocean-ubuntu-20-04.md

 Done.
 Now our droplet is queue.
 Digital Ocean will create a droplet for us, & we will Get Public IPV4 address for that droplet.

-Once a droplet created You&#8217;ll see its IP address, copy that IP Address.
+Once a droplet created You'll see its IP address, copy that IP Address.

 If you are using any Linux or Mac version in your PC.